By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 MIDDLE TEMPLE LIBRARY / SCIENCE PHOTO LIBRARY MIDDLE TEMPLE LIBRARY / SCIENCE PHOTO LIBRARY

 Hernia surgery instruments.
 16th-century illustration of instruments used by French surgeon Pierre Franco (1505-1578).
 Franco pioneered new forms of hernia surgery, including a technique to preserve the function of the testes.
 Franco also carried out operations to remove bladder stones (a form of lithotomy).
-These instruments include a needle (centre) and a form of clamp or retractor (right).
+The instruments shown here are (from left): a cannula, a razor and a gorgeret.
 This artwork is from 'Petit traite contenant une des parties principales de chirurgie' (1556), said to be the first book in French dedicated to discussion of hernias.

 Model release not required.
 Property release not required.